Close

 Fasten your aprons and get your kitchen tools ready!
 You’re going to need it.
-Our simple yet delicious recipes have room for salads, soups, starters and go well with evening meals too.
-Whether your kids need to pump up their veggie intake or satisfy their hunger pangs, these potato snacks for kids and recipes will leave them feeling full and energized.
+Our simple yet delicious recipes have room for salads, soups, and starters and go well with evening meals, too.
+Whether your kids need to pump up their veggie intake or satisfy their hunger pangs, these potato snacks for kids and quicky and easy-to-make boiled potato recipes for kids will leave them feeling full and energised.

-Here is a list of our 15 best potato dishes for kids which you can make from the comfort of your home.
+Here is a list of our 20 best potato dishes for kids, which you can make from the comfort of your home.
 They don’t need a lot of ingredients to make, and they’re certainly a quick way to do meal planning ahead for the week.
 Try them out; you’ll love it – guaranteed.

 1. Classic Potato Salad